abrarmughal4480/Vyapar/frontend/README.md

 This is the frontend (Next.js) for the Vyparr business management app.

-# Vypar - Business Management App
+# Devease Digital - Business Management App

 A complete business management solution built with Next.js 14 and TypeScript.